Nolan Arenado Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks' 4.38 team ERA ranks 15th among all league pitching staffs.
+- The Diamondbacks have the 17th-ranked team ERA across all MLB pitching staffs (4.53).

-- Diamondbacks pitchers combine to give up 23 total home runs at a rate of 1.4 per game (to rank 24th in baseball).
+- The Diamondbacks surrender the fifth-most home runs in baseball (26 total, 1.4 per game).

-- Jameson (2-0) pitches for the Diamondbacks to make his second start this season.
+- Bumgarner (0-2 with a 7.90 ERA and eight strikeouts in 13 2/3 innings pitched) makes the start for the Diamondbacks, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.